ox-runtime/ox/docs/automated_testing.md

 * [Testing with C](automated_testing.md#testing-with-c)

 ## Testing with Python
-You can write your tests using any testing framework (for e.g. pytest), and run them in the usual way (for e.g. `python -m pytest`).
+You can write your tests using any testing framework for Python (for e.g. pytest), and run them in the usual way (for e.g. `python -m pytest`).

 Here's a quick start guide.
 Please check the [documentation](https://github.com/ox-runtime/ox-sim-driver/tree/main/wrappers/python) for a complete reference to `ox_sim.py`.